 Feeding and Dietary Needs

 These turtles have an omnivorous diet, with juveniles favoring a more carnivorous intake while adults predominantly consume vegetables.
-Providing a varied diet is essential, including commercial turtle pellets as a base, supplemented with leafy greens, fruits, and the occasional live food treat such as mealworms or crickets.
+A varied diet is essential, including commercial turtle pellets as a base, supplemented with leafy greens, fruits, and the occasional live food treat such as mealworms or crickets.

 Lighting and Temperature Requirements